 No tournaments are won without a solid defense.
 Period.

 The majority of club players have trouble realizing that being attacked is a part of the game.
 It is not necessarily a bad thing.
 These players collapse under a minimum pressure because they are not trained to handle the defense correctly.
 If you are one of those players that have trouble playing solid defense, even against a tougher opponent, you should really think about working on this part of the game.

 Learning good practices of defensive play will save you many-many games, which you would’ve normally lost.
-Everyone knows, that the path to becoming a strong player lays not only through winning games, but most importantly through not losing.
+Everyone knows, that the path to becoming a strong player plays not only through winning games but most importantly through not losing.
 And that’s where a good defense comes into play.